samosbor/thesamosborne/content/posts/first-webapp.md

 ### Data Collection
 I use a variety of technologies to get data and make it searchable on my site.
 For scraping I use a software called **Mozenda**.
 I used to work there back in college and still have a free account.
 Mozenda has a feature where you can scrape a website and then dump the data to an **Azure Storage Blob Container** as a .csv file.

 After scraping the data I had to get it into my database, so I setup an asynchronous web function through **Azure Functions**.
 My function got triggered whenever it detected a new data file in my storage container.
 From there it would extract the data from the .csv, transform it to fit my database schema, then load it line-by-line into my database.
 I thought this pipeline of data was so cool but I later learned that Extract, Transform, Load (ETL) is a [really common thing](https://en.wikipedia.org/wiki/Extract,_transform,_load).
-I still think its cool anyway.
+I still think it's cool anyway.
 Here is the bulk of the Azure Function:

 ```javascript
 // Grab .csv file from blob container -- *Extract